How to make effective introduction videos

 Record your first video introduction – free

 So whether you are wondering how to do an introduction video for a job, a self introduction video for interview, or a self introduction video for students use these strategies and tips to gain confidence and create effective About Me Videos.

 Ready to get started?
-Covideo’s free trial allows you to record and send as many personalized videos as you want, all free for 7 days.
 You don’t need to fill out any sort of credit card or payment information, making it the perfect opportunity to start getting comfortable recording yourself and video introductions!
+Start a free trial